gvwilson/thirdbit/src/fiction/santas/index.md

 The door opened behind him.
 He whirled around.
-The elf he had run away from looked at him with just a touch of annoyance on her face.
+The elf looked at him with weary annoyance on her face.
-"How about you come with me?"
+"If you're quite finished, how about you come with me?"
-she suggested.

 Ninety seconds and three corners later, the corridor brought them to a short ladder with rungs polished by frequent use.
-Finner clambered up it into the murmur and bustle of the bridge of a airship in flight.
+Finner clambered up into the murmur and bustle of the bridge of an airship in flight.
 The front window was made of hexagonal glass panels held together by thin strips of brass.
 The walls to either side were filled with instruments and controls.
 Santas and elves in blue uniforms paced back and forth beside them, adjusting dials and jotting notes on clipboards.
-A uniformed elf stood facing the enormous window with her hands clasped behind her back.
+A uniformed elf stood facing the enormous window with her hands clasped behind her.
-Her straight back and the cutlass at her side practically shouted "captain".
+Her straight back and the cutlass on her hip practically shouted "captain".

 "Alpha Two reporting with salvage in tow," the elf behind Finner reported crisply.